 Easy Mason Jar Craft Project Ideas

 Mason jar crafts are becoming increasingly popular.
 There are so many things you can do with these simple glass jars.
-Mason jars were initially invented to help with the canning and preserving of food.
-The Ball brothers started producing Mason jars in 1886.
-These jars have come a long way since 1886, and they are no longer used solely for canning and preserving food.
-People are quite fond of using Mason jars for decorative purposes as well.
+They were initially invented to help with the canning and preserving of food.
+The Ball brothers started producing these jars in 1886, but have come a long way since 1886, and they are no longer used solely for canning and preserving food.
+People are quite fond of using them for decorative purposes as well.
 They are used as wedding centerpieces, candle holders, flower vases, and numerous other things.
-Here are some simple Mason jar craft projects that just about anyone can do...
+Here are some simple Mason jar craft projects that just about anyone can do.

 - Glass candlestick (can be found at Dollar Tree)